FMW 6th Anniversary Show: Preliminary matches

 Leonardo Carrera Gomez wrestled two matches at the event under different characters, first as Amigo Ultra and second as Damian.
 He was The Sheik's last opponent.

 In the opening match of the event, Rikio Ito defeated Gosaku Goshogawara by performing a Thunder Fire Powerbomb and a body press.
 The second match was a different style fight between Katsuji Ueda and Tetsuhiro Kuroda, which Ueda won by knocking out Kuroda with a left punch in the third round.
 Amigo Ultra and Ultra Taro defeated Battle Ranger Z and Mach Hayato when Ultra performed a muscle buster on Hayato.

 Combat Toyoda, Miwa Sato and Yukari Ishikawa took on Crusher Maedomari, Shark Tsuchiya and Kaori Nakayama in a street fight.
 Tsuchiya knocked out Ishikawa with a Tsuchi Bomb to win the match.

 Judge Dread and Koji Nakagawa defeated Tokyo Pro Wrestling's Ryo Miyake and Dunktane after Dread performed a splash on Miyake in the corner.
 The Sheik defeated Damian, who competed in his second match of the event, having wrestled as "Amigo Ultra" earlier at the event.

 Takashi Ishikawa, Apollo Sagawa and Kishin Kawabata defeated W*ING Alliance members Mitsuhiro Matsunaga, Hideki Hosaka and Hido when Ishikawa made Hido submit to a Sumopion Deathlock.

 Bad Nurse Nakamura defended the FMW Independent and WWA World Women's Championship against Megumi Kudo.
 Mad Dog Military interfered in the match on Nakamura's behalf causing Kudo to bleed.
 Nakamura dominated the match and performed a kneeling reverse piledriver and a piledriver on a steel chair but Kudo managed to kick out of the pinfall.
 Kudo threw powder in Nakamura's face to blind her and used a chain and followed it with a Kudo Driver to win the title.

 The Gladiator and Horace Boulder of W*ING took on Masato Tanaka and Katsutoshi Niiyama.
 Niiyama performed a German suplex on Gladiator to win the match.
-The next match featured W*ING members Mr. Pogo and Yukihiro Kanemura defend the FMW Brass Knuckles Tag Team Championship against Lethal Weapon.
+The next match featured W*ING members Mr. Pogo and Yukihiro Kanemura defend the FMW Brass Knuckles Tag Team Championship against Lethal Weapon members The Love Guns (Hisakatsu Oya and Ricky Fuji).
 During the match, a miscommunication occurred between Pogo and Kanemura, allowing Hisakatsu Oya to perform a backdrop on Kanemura to win the title.
 After the match, Pogo blew a fireball at Kanemura for the loss.